UCL-RITS/parkingSpace/RDS/EGA-client_custom/01_pyEGA_setup_EASY.md

   (example of output : )
   `/mountPoint/projectName/bin/pyega3`

-- test the tool functions
+- test the tool is operational by running :

   `pyega3 -d -t datasets`